fabiohsv-cit/ciandt-components-datepicker/README.md

 #### jdValidationTooltip

-   - This directive applies a tooltip to your input for validation purpose.
+   - This directive applies a tooltip to your input for validation purposes.

    ##### Example: